M4RC3L05/SimpleRouter/README.md

         // next to move to the next middleware ->use(function (Request $req, Response $res, callable $next) {
             echo ("<b>gloabl</b>");

+            // must call the $next callable, otherwise
+            // no more handlers will be called
             $next();
         })